EN FR DE

 Pilot Project: Health Matters!

-The project will focus on how to present current scientific research on health-related topics to teachers and students, in an authentic and up-to-date manner that is relevant to their lives.
-Teachers and students will engage with a research methodology and environment, and with researchers themselves.
+The project focused on how to present current scientific research on health-related topics to teachers and students, in an authentic and up-to-date manner that is relevant to their lives.
+Teachers and students were engaged with a research methodology and environment, and with researchers themselves.

 Target age group